LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 ```

 The event handler for deleting a line is conceptionally similar to the one for
 adding one.
-We again use `get_field` to fetch all current lines, split out the
+We again use the `get_change_or_field` helper to fetch all current
-one to delete and check if it's one already existing in `base` or not.
+lines, split out the one to delete and check if it's one already existing in
+`base` or not.

 Here we check for the presense of an `id`, which is unfortunate, but for embeds
 there's no good way to check if a line was part of `base` or was added to the form